legumeinfo/pandagma/README.md

 The workflow is as follows:
 * Add positional information to the gene IDs
-* Find gene pairings (using mmseqs2 rather than BLAST)
+* Find gene homologies among pairs of annotation sets, using mmseqs2
 * Filter by synteny (DAGChainer) -- and, optionally, by a list of allowed chromosome pairings.
 * Cluster (mcl)
-* Calculate consensus sequences from the initial clusters (vsearch)
+* Calculate consensus sequences from the initial clusters
-* Add back the genes that were excluded to this point (mmseqs2)
+* Add back the genes that were excluded to this point
-* Add "extra" annotation sets by homology (mmseqs2)
+* Add "extra" annotation sets by homology
+* Calculate and report statistics

 ## Installation by creating a Singularity container image (recommended)